 Contingent Consideration Assets and Liabilities - Business Combinations and Divestitures - The fair value of the contingent consideration related to business combinations and divestitures is estimated using a probability-adjusted discounted cash flow model.
 These fair value measurements are based on significant inputs not observable in the market.
 The key internally developed assumptions used in these models are discount rates and the probabilities assigned to the milestones to be achieved.
 We remeasure the fair value of the contingent consideration at each reporting period, and any changes in fair value resulting from either the passage of time or events occurring after the acquisition date, such as changes in discount rates, or in the expectations of achieving the performance targets, are recorded within selling, general, and administrative expenses.
 Increases or decreases in discount rates would have inverse impacts on the related fair value measurements, while favorable or unfavorable changes in expectations of achieving performance targets would result in corresponding increases or decreases in the related fair value measurements.
-We utilized discount rates ranging from 7.6% to 8.1%, with a weighted average discount rate ranging from 6.6% to 7.6%, with a weighted average discount rate ranging from 6.6% to 7.6%, with a weighted average discount rate of 6.9% in our calculations of the estimated fair values of our contingent consideration liabilities as of January 31, 2023.
-The contingent consideration receivable was fully paid as of July 31, 2023.
+We utilized discount rates ranging from 6.5% to 8.1%, with a weighted average discount rate of 7.6% in our calculation of the estimated fair values of our contingent consideration liabilities as of October 31, 2023.
+We utilized discount rates ranging from 6.6% to 7.6%, with a weighted average discount rate of 6.9% in our calculations of the estimated fair values of our contingent consideration liabilities as of January 31, 2023.
+The contingent consideration receivable was fully paid as of October 31, 2023.